przemekoz/angularjs-typescript/README.md

-# angularjs-ts-starter
+# angularjs-typescript-webpack
 just a very simple starter project for angularjs 1.6 with typescript

-##Features
+## Used:
     WebPack
     Typescript
     Angularjs 1.6

-##Using just open a terminal and cd to the folder and type npm install and npm start to run the project
+npm install, npm start to run the project